OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ## Example

 The following screenshot shows a Power Automate flow that's triggered whenever a new response to a Form is submitted.
-The flow runs a script that adds the satisfaction value from the form to a table.
+The flow runs a script that adds the satisfaction value from the Form to a table.
 The current average satisfaction is returned and sent as an email.

 :::image type="content" source="../images/power-automate-parameter-return-sample.png" alt-text="The Power Automate flow editor showing the example flow.":::